BangLiu/QANet-PyTorch/README.md

 ## Usage

-Run `python QANet_main.py --batch_size 32 --with_cuda` to train model with cuda.
+Run `python3 QANet_main.py --batch_size 32 --epochs 20 --with_cuda --use_ema ` to train model with cuda.
-Run `python QANet_main.py --batch_size 32 --with_cuda --debug` to debug with small batches data.
+Run `python3 QANet_main.py --batch_size 32 --epochs 20 --with_cuda --use_ema --debug` to debug with small batches data.

 ## Structure
 QANet_main.py: code for training QANet.